Medically reviewed by Drugs.com. Last updated on Oct 24, 2022.

 In ulcerative colitis, the inflammation is not always active.
 There can be long breaks between symptoms.

-Each time ulcerative colitis acts up, symptoms can occur for weeks or months.
+Each time ulcerative colitis acts up, symptoms can last for weeks or months.
 Often these flare-ups are separated by months or years of good health with no symptoms.

 Some people notice that certain foods aggravate their symptoms.
 By managing their diet, these people can increase the time between flare-ups.